neelsmith/ancsci/S20/ghpages/syllabus/2_requirements.md

-## Participation in group Meets
+## Participation in Zoom meetings

-Most weeks, we will have a brief group meeting using Google Meet.
+Most weeks, we will have a brief group meeting using Zoom.
 A major goal of these meets is to make sure we stay in touch, and I know that you're OK while we're scattered in different locations.
 If you know ahead of time that it is not possible for you to take part, please let me know by email.
 If you are unexpectedly unable to take part, please follow up with me by email.